lorenzoMrt/MERN-client/README.md

 - Docker: A platform for building, shipping, and running distributed applications

 **Database**
-MongoDB Docker Image: A pre-built Docker image for running MongoDB
+- MongoDB Docker Image: A pre-built Docker image for running MongoDB

 **Deployment**
-AWS EC2: A scalable virtual machine service for deploying backend and database Getting Started
+- AWS EC2: A scalable virtual machine service for deploying backend and database

 **Installation**
 1. Clone the repository